emtee40/FMHY-wiki/FMHY‐Notes.md.md

 #### Jdownloader

-Keep in mind the link on their frontpage is sponsored and has adware, but jdownloader2 which is linked when you click "download" at the top of the site does not contain any adware.
+Keep in mind the link on their frontpage is sponsored and has adware, but jdownloader2 which is linked on fmhy, or when you click "download" at the top of the site does not contain any adware.

+***

+#### FileZilla

+Keep in mind the link on their frontpage is sponsored and has adware, but you can get to the non-adware version by following the link on fmhy, or pressing download on the FileZilla website, and then clicking "additional downloads" under the big download button.

 ***